PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ![Activity Monitor](/images/activity-monitor.png)

-You can check whether an app is sandboxed and what entitlements it has by running the command
+You can check whether an app is sandboxed and what entitlements it has *before* running it by running the command

 ``` zsh
 % codesign -dvvv --entitlements - <path to your app>